+This is one of the Park's most popular routes, and the volume of tourist traffic has earned it the nickname of "Piccadilly Circus".
 Although the distance between the two camps is only 43km, one should allow two-and-a-half hours for the drive because of the number of stops one is likely to make along the way.
 The fact that the road straddles several ecozones ensures there is an interesting mixture of grazers and browsers, while there are inevitably baboon and vervet monkeys in and under the tamboti and fig trees along the river banks.

 North of Lower Sabie are extensive grasslands with sweet grazing.
 This is one of the best places in Kruger to see the larger herds of zebra and wildebeest.
 There is an odd geological appearance of Clarens sandstone at the Lubyelubye stream crossing, which is believed to take its name from the Shangaan word labya which means "to go through the water wearing one's clothes".